 Aristotle declares that his aim in Met.
 IX.8 is to show that being-at-work or activity (energeia) has priority over potency (dunamis), nature (phusis), and other similar sources, presumably desire (orexis) and choice (prohairesis) (Met.
 IX.5 1048a4–14).
 He argues that being-at-work is prior in four ways: in speech (Met.
 IX.8 1049b12–16), in time (Met.
 IX.8 1049b17–1050a3), in primary being (ousia) (Met.
 IX.8 1050a4−b5), and in ontological independence (Met.
 IX.8 1050b6–1051a1).12

-Of these sorts of priority, the most contentious is the argument that being-at-work (energeia) is prior in being (ousia).
+Of these sorts of priority, the most contentious is the argument that being-at-work is prior in being (ousia).
 This is the most contentious, in part, because its basis is not clear to scholars.
 The argument does not obviously proceed, for example, by applying a clear, preestablished analysis of priority in primary being.13 That it does not simply appeal to the concept of ousia to decide the case is clear from the fact that the argument actually modifies the concept of ousia.

-Moreover, Aristotle does not apply a preexisting concept of priority to the case of potency and being-at-work, but makes an immanent argument instead: since potency is paradigmatically a source (archē), his method is to examine the structure of sources.14 The core claim is that accomplishment (telos) is the primary kind of source, and then that being-at-work (energeia) is an accomplishment.
+Moreover, Aristotle does not apply a preexisting concept of priority to the case of potency and being-at-work, but makes an immanent argument instead: since potency is paradigmatically a source, his method is to examine the structure of sources.14 The core claim is that accomplishment (telos) is the primary kind of source, and then that being-at-work is an accomplishment.
 First, there is another kind of source alongside potency-like sources, namely being an accomplishment, and second, energeia can in fact be such a source.
 The basis for the argument, then, is an analysis of the structure of sources.
 I follow Menn, then, in holding that the subject of Met.
 IX.8 is sources and their accomplishment .15

 Now, the paradigm Aristotle uses to work out the structure of sources is generation (genesis).
 Aristotle uses generation in two ways in first philosophy: (1) genesis names the coming-to-be of any sort of form in underlying material, including individual being (ousia) (Phys.
 I.7–9, Met.
 VIII.5 1044b21–29).
 Generation is, then, an important indicator of priority in ousia, since it is the process by which non-eternal beings, and their attributes, are constituted.
 In addition, (2) genesis names the coming-to-be of activities (energeiai) from potencies, as flute-playing comes from the flute-playing potency (Met.
 IX.8 1050a24–31).
 It thereby covers all changes whatsoever, and events that do not normally count as changes.